Genivia/ugrep/README.md

 - **ugrep is faster than GNU grep and other grep tools**.
-We use [RE/flex](https://github.com/Genivia/RE-flex) for high-performance regex matching, which is 100 times faster than the GNU C POSIX.2 regex library and 10 times faster than PCRE2 and RE2.  **ugrep** is multi-threaded and uses lock-free job queue stealing to search files concurrently.
-In addition, option `-z` enables task parallelism to optimize searching compressed files (and large files).
+We use [RE/flex](https://github.com/Genivia/RE-flex) for high-performance regex matching, which is 10 to 100 times faster than PCRE2 and RE2.  **ugrep** is multi-threaded and uses lock-free job queue stealing to search files concurrently.
+In addition, option `-z` enables task parallelism to optimize searching compressed files and archives.
 See [speed comparisons](#speed).

 - **ugrep makes it simple to search source code** with options to select files by file type, filename extension, file signature "magic bytes" or shebangs.